pypa/pip/docs/installing.rst

 ~~~~~

 On Linux, pip and virtualenv will generally be available through the system package manager.
+Recent versions of common desktop Linux distributions include suitably recent versions of
-For global installation into the system Python, it is recommended to use the system package
+both, so for global installation into the system Python, it is recommended to use the
-manager versions, and then use virtualenv as described above.
+system package manager versions, and then use virtualenv as described above.

 On Debian and Ubuntu::